ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Krishna: Happy to think through this with you.
 We are trying to cover ground for most scenarios.
 Part of what I think works for a proposal is the folks.
 The code generation is a good example and can take it offline and discuss.

-Paul: I am wondering if we are having 2 different discussion that are coluding - how we discuss things changed and this is a more grnaular way to expressing our vocabulary compared the two sides with our discussion from the beginning.
+Paul: I am wondering if we are having 2 different discussion that are colliding - how we discuss things changed and this is a more granular way to expressing our vocabulary compared the two sides with our discussion from the beginning.
 90% of time was spent on discussing AI use and search - they were hard to define, one of them has disappeared from the draft, in this proposal - there's a good grasp on the functionality we want to reintegrate in the draft.
-It might be useful for the folks what we have aggrement on and to me it is he question you raised "Do we still have the rough starting agreement that we have a relatively clear conceptual separation between pre and post training?
-Do we still have that, what do we do with top-level category" We can have a more productive disucssion if we start there.
+It might be useful for the folks what we have agreement on and to me it is he question you raised "Do we still have the rough starting agreement that we have a relatively clear conceptual separation between pre and post training?
+Do we still have that, what do we do with top-level category" We can have a more productive discussion if we start there.

 Chris Flammang: the language for display-text "the text that you reuse in a generative AI experience".
 We need to include other modalities, express preferences for audio, images.
-Address usecases around impersonation, style transfer.
+Address use cases around impersonation, style transfer.

 Mark: no training is about giving clarity that it won't turn off search.
 There is desire to have control over summary, but we want to allow people to use the other mechanisms.